Actual integration of this into the website is still in progress, but in the meantime here is the initial version.

 This is an early attempt at an implementation of flocking behavior, sometimes referred to as boids.

-I would like to remake the logic in the future, because this current implementation is very buggy.
+I would like to remake the logic in the future, because this current implementation

 This project was my first introduction to 2D graphics, and I did not have enough time to research before attempting to implement this.
 However, it does look quite interesting at first glance.